Check out our YouTube channel to see our independent and sponsor-free video reviews.

 If you are having difficulty with the second bead, ensure that all sections of both beads you already have over the rim edges are still in the channel.

-You also want to put the sections of each bead near the valve on last since the valve blocks the channel, and the tire will sit higher there than if it were in the channel.
+You also want to put the sections of each bead near the valve on last since the valve blocks the channel, and the tire will sit higher there than in the channel.

 IRC created this graphic to show the steps.